nzyoka500/nzyoka500/README.md

 I believe good software should be simple, reliable, and built to last.

-# What I Bring
+## What I Bring

-✔ Backend optimization & scalable API development
+- Build websites and web applications
-✔ Infrastructure automation & deployment workflows
+- Develop scalable backend systems
-✔ Reliable networking & ICT systems support
+- Turn ideas into working solution
-✔ Strong troubleshooting & problem-solving skills
+- Strong teamwork and communication
-✔ Practical experience across software + infrastructure environments
+- Solve real business problems with technology

 # Tech Stack